DanieleMugnaiSW/DownloadManager/README.md

 At the top there is toolbar that permits to Create a New Download, Pause all download, Delete All download.
-After creating a download, a item is added: each item has a name(the file), the size, a progress bar and two button the permits to pause and delete the selected download.
+After creating a download, an item is added: each item has a name(the file), the size, a progress bar and two button the permits to pause and delete the selected download.

 NB: **Before push the button of each item, select the item.**

-When a download is finish is name is ~~Strikethrough~~
+When a download is finished is name is ~~Strikethrough~~